pdykes/ao_sim/README.md

 Set the centralized configuration attributes

-- MacOS, open a shell, command (reference should be relative to the mvp2/config root directory):
+- MacOS example (use your OS's approach to setting environment variables), open a shell, command (reference should be relative to the mvp2/config root directory):

 ```
 export NODE_CONFIG_DIR=../config